Leleat/AGodotCustomDFMPlugin/README.md

-# Custom Distraction Free Mode
+# Custom Distraction Free Mode (Workspace Profiles "light")

 Choose what docks to keep visible in distraction free mode (DFM).
+DFM is separated into 2D/3D and Script viewport so you can use 2 distinct profiles.
 Optionally enable DFM on editor start.

 **Installation**: